 This consultation now asks local residents and stakeholders to give their views on whether the scheme should be made permanent after the end of the 18-month trial period.
-The proposed permanent scheme would remain unchanged from its trial version.
+If approved, the proposed permanent scheme would have some changes which are outlined in more detail later in this information sheet.